IDoCodingStuffs/python-doodles/freeform-log.md

 ## 8/3
 ### 10 AM
 UNet 3D segmentation fails to generalize across modalities.
 It just won't work.
-I should look into path based training approaches.
+I should look into patch based training approaches.

+## 8/4
+### 11 PM
+Patch based training performance was kinda meh.
+Next thing to look at it is point cloud methods I guess, which means I have two things to do:
+1. Try some ensemble PointNet model for each modality.
+Downside is, those things are extremely memory intensive and as such, I will need to downsample a lot.
+Which means I will have to see how that affects perf.
+2. Try loading as a point cloud and converting to a voxel grid.
+This will help with the inaccuracy from the oblique axial slices